MicrosoftDocs/playfab-docs/playfab-docs/release-notes/playfab-c/index.md

 > [!NOTE]
 > For release notes about service releases and product updates, see the [release notes](https://github.com/PlayFab/PlayFab/releases) section on [PlayFab's public GitHub repository](https://github.com/PlayFab/PlayFab)

+## 2410.0.0

+Date: October 4, 2024

+ - Added public headers, source, and libraries for use with the Microsoft GDK to the GitHub release
+ - The http library, libHttpClient, is now a dynamic library dependency on all platforms.
+ This library must be included in the game's shipped package for PlayFab Services to function.
+ - Added public preview APIs for Leaderboards and Statistics
+ - Added authenticationToken optional parameter authenticationToken to PFAuthenticationLoginWithFacebookRequest
+ - Added support for new service error codes
+ - Removed OfferId from redeem responses in the Economy API.
+Added the new field MarketplaceAlternateId instead.
+ Callers should move to the new field, while the service will continue to respond with both fields for backward compatibility.
+ - Resolved an issue with PFFriendsExternalFriendSources not allowing multiple selections

 ## 2406.0.0